Type of Claims (Personal Injury, Wrongful Death, Defective Product, Etc.)

 - Funeral and burial costs

 - Compensation for loss of love, companionship and moral support

 These claims must be filed three years from the date of decedent’s death.
-Spouses, children and parents are given priority in a wrongful death claim, though other relatives may be able to file a claim if decedent left behind no other immediate family.Product Liability
+Spouses, children, and parents are given priority in a wrongful death claim, though other relatives may be able to file a claim if the decedent left behind no other immediate family.Product Liability

 Defective vehicles and defective vehicle parts can be a key contributor to the cause of a crash.

 In fact, in 2014, the auto industry initiated a record number of recalls due to vehicle defects, some dating back more than a decade.

 - Defective tires

 - Vehicles prone to roll-over